Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/enable-dbt-copilot.md

 - Development environment is on a supported [release track](/docs/dbt-versions/cloud-release-tracks) to receive ongoing updates.
 - By default, dbt Copilot deployments use a central OpenAI API key managed by dbt Labs.
 Alternatively, you can [provide your own OpenAI API key](#bringing-your-own-openai-api-key-byok).
 - Accept and sign legal agreements.
 Reach out to your Account team to begin this process.
+- Opt-in to AI features by following the steps in the next section in your **Account settings**.

 ## Enable dbt Copilot

-dbt Copilot is only available to your account after your organization has signed the required legal documents.
+dbt Copilot is an available to your account after your organization has signed the required legal documents.
 It's disabled by default.
 A dbt Cloud admin can enable it by following these steps:

 1. Navigate to **Account settings** in the navigation menu.
 2. Under **Settings**, confirm the account you're enabling.